Which causes deserve priority?

 What changed things was a single short essay, written in 1972, that I heard mentioned on a podcast at roughly the right point in my life.

-This is post 1 of 5 of the Giving with intention series
+This is post 1 of 5 of the Giving With Intention series.
+Read Part 2 and Part 3.

 In 2007, the year our first child was born, I set up a standing order to Cancer Research UK.
 Cancer had appeared in my family, which gave the choice a vague rationale, but beyond that I had no particular reason to choose it over anything else.
 Neither my family nor my wife's had any tradition of organised giving, no inherited framework for where charitable money should go or why.
 What we had was a new baby, and with it came a sudden and unfamiliar feeling of obligation.
 The charity felt serious.
 A safe, credible bet.
 The direct debit at the time was £25 a month.
 It felt meaningful, but I had no way of knowing whether it was.